China Analysts Say Vatican’s Agreement With the Chinese Communist Party Ignores Negative Realities

 Father Cervellera noted some “very small improvements” since the agreement was signed in 2018, but he said they have been “much fewer than desired.”
 These include a channel of communication between the Holy See and China, albeit “very thin, quite ambiguous” and “not very fruitful.”

 The restrictions include banning priests from pastoral work unless they sign a submission to the Communist Party and a religious policy that includes control of every activity, no evangelization of youth before 18 years old, and no pastoral work allowed outside parish borders.
-The measures, Father Cervellera said, have compelled many underground priests to leave their churches and find another job for a living, so the two communities are, in fact, “more divided than before.”
+The measures, China-watchers say, have compelled many underground priests to leave their churches and find another job for a living, so the two communities are, in fact, more divided than before.

 “The point is that in all these four years China has not moved on,” Father Cervellera told the Register.
 “They should have discussed the situation of the underground bishops, the power of the Patriotic Association on the Catholics, the mission of the Church in the Chinese society.
 But nothing has happened.
 Not even meetings, not even virtual meetings.